 Keep your promises.
 One thing I remember from my upbringing is that an adult’s word meant nothing at all.
 I vowed that when I had children, I would not make promises I could not keep.
 Your kids should be able to trust that you are the one person in their life who won’t let them down.

 Say ‘yes’ whenever possible.
 They will ask if they can wash your car when it’s going to rain.
 They will ask to make chocolate cupcakes when it’s time for dinner.
 They will ask for you to teach them how to drink a honeysuckle blossom when you’ve just settled down with a glass of wine.
 Your children are always on their own schedule.
 Their boundless enthusiasm should be indulged whenever possible.
-Rely with an enthusiastic ‘YES’.
+Respond with an enthusiastic ‘YES’.
 Put down whatever you are doing, and jump right in.

 Apologize.
 Sometimes we mess up.
 Sometimes we forget.
 Sometimes we are just plain grumpy.
 If you screw up, admit you were wrong and say you are sorry.
 Don’t make excuses.
 Don’t blame anyone else.
 I have found the greatest bonding with my children has come from my vulnerability.

 Get along with their other parents.
 One of the most important skills your children are going to learn from you is how to manage conflict.
 How you speak to other parents in their presence, how you resolve disagreements, and the level of civility and respect you display is what they will emulate.

 Time is about quality, not quantity.
 You may only have twenty minutes at the end of the night but be present for that entire twenty minutes.
 Ask them what was the best moment of their day was and really listen to the answer.